-But for every story you’ve heard of how someone saved a load of cash on their treatment, you’ve probably heard a horror story from someone else.
+But, for every story you've heard of how someone saved a load of cash by visiting a dentist abroad, you've probably heard a horror story from someone else.

 Table of contents

-- 2 Types of cheap dental treatment available abroad
+- 2 Types of cheap dental treatment abroad

-- 3 How to arrange overseas dental work
+- 4 How do you arrange overseas dental work?

-- 4 What are the best places for dental tourism?
+- 5 What is the cheapest country for dental implants?

 In actual fact, dental tourism prices hinge more on the cost of living in each country.
-When property prices and wages are lower, dentists don’t have such high overheads and so can offer their services for less.
+When property prices and wages are lower, dentists don't have such high overheads.
+Lower outgoings mean dentists can offer their services for less.